wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-model-power-bi/includes/8-lab.md

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the Properties pane and the Data category field](../media/lab-12-ssm.png)](../media/lab-12-ssm.png#lightbox)

+	> [!NOTE]
-Data categorization can provide hints to the report designer.
+	> Data categorization can provide hints to the report designer.
 In this case, categorizing the column as country or region, provides more accurate information when rendering a map visualization.

 ### Configure the Reseller table